-In this article, I will discuss how you can use an excel formula to insert rows between data.
+In this article, I will discuss how you can use an Excel formula to insert rows between data.
 Often working with Microsoft Excel, we need to insert single or multiple rows in our dataset.
-I will describe two easy methods to add blank rows between excel data.
+I will describe two easy methods to add blank rows between Excel data.

 1. Excel Formula with MOD & ROW Functions to Insert Rows between Data

 Sometimes we need to insert blank rows into our data after every N-th row.
 In such a case, we can use an excel formula easily.
-For example, I will use the combination of MOD and ROW functions to insert rows between data.
+For example, I will use the combination of the MOD and ROW functions to insert rows between data.
 Suppose we have the below dataset containing several people’s names and ages.

 Now I will insert blank rows after every 3 rows in this dataset.
 Follow the below steps to perform the task.